-After you install an SSL certificate on your web server, you should always run an SSL check to verify that everything is setup correctly.
+After you install an SSL certificate on your web server, you should always run an SSL check to verify that everything is set up correctly.
 SSL/TLS certificates require not only your main certificate but also what they call intermediate certificates (chain) to also be installed.
-If you don’t have these setup properly, visitors could get a warning in their browsers, which in turn might drive them away.
+If you don’t have these set up properly, visitors could get a warning in their browsers, like the “your connection is not private” error, which in turn might drive them away.
 And depending on the browser and version, you may or may not see this warning if your certificate is setup incorrectly.
 That is why it is important to run an SSL check with a 3rd party tool.

 How to Perform an SSL Check

 We recommend using the free SSL check tool from Qualys SSL Labs.
 It is very reliable and we use it for all Kinsta clients when verifying certificates.
 Simply head over to their SSL check tool, input your domain into the Hostname field and click on “Submit.”
 You can also select the option to hide public results if you prefer.
 It could take a minute or two to scan your site’s SSL/TLS configuration on your web server.